Enriching Yoga Retreat & Hiking in Vietnam 2026

 • Yoga mats

-• Transfer during the retreat, except for the local flight from Hanoi to Hoi An, is 95 USD by Vietnam Airways.
+• The transfer during the retreat, except for the local flight from Hanoi to Hoi An, is 95 USD with Vietnam Airlines.

 • Personal attention, motivation, care, and enthusiasm